ansible-learnfest/ansible-learnfest-guide/content/20-vscode/_index.md

 ### Tips

-Although VSCode of course runs on Linux, Mac and Windows, there are some extra tasks to be done to get Ansible working on Windows.
-It's beyond the scope of this manual to provide detailed instructions on how to setup Podman and Ansible on Windows.
+Although VSCode of course runs on Linux, Mac and Windows, there are some extra tasks to be done to get Ansible working on Windows or Mac.
+It's beyond the scope of this manual to provide detailed instructions on how to setup Podman and Ansible on Windows or Mac.

 ### Challenge Tasks